 1 Goal Name Owner Occupied Housing Rehabilitation Program Goal Description Loan-to-grant program provides low-/moderate-income property owners assistance with repairs such as electrical upgrades, plumbing upgrades, furnace replacement, water heater replacement, repair or replacement of the sewer/water lines, roof replacement, new soffits, facia, and/or gutters, window replacements, and energy efficiency improvements.
 Provides persons with disabilities with assistance to make accessibility modifications to owner-occupied or rental units.
 The first \$5,000 in funding is a forgivable loan.
 Amounts over \$5,000 up to a total of \$15,000 are a no-interest repayable loan that is secured by a lien against the property and must be repaid when ownership of the property is transferred for any reason.
-Activities for 2020 will be funded using \$180,000 in carry-over funds the prior year.
+Activities for 2020 will be funded using \$150,000 in CDBG carry-over funds from the prior year and \$50,000 in TIF Funds.
 2 Goal Name Public Facilities/Improvements Goal Description Infrastructure improvements in low-/moderate income residential areas within the City that support the sustainability of the neighborhoods and increase resident access.
 2020 funds will be used to install sidewalks on Twombly Road.
 3 Goal Name Demolition Goal Description Funding to demolish condemned structures in residential areas to increase neighborhood safety and remove spot areas of blight.
 2020 funds will be used to demolish one condemned structure in the Annie Glidden North Neighborhood.

 4 Goal Name Public Services Program Goal Description Public services for the provision of adequate emergency shelter, transitional housing with supportive services, and permanent supportive housing to homeless adults, families with children, and victims of domestic violence as they work toward solutions to their long-term housing needs.
 Provide adequate supportive services to persons with special needs by funding service providers who work with target populations to ensure a continuum of care for the elderly and other individuals with special needs.
 5 Goal Name Administration/Planning Goal Description Overall program management, coordination, monitoring, and evaluation.
 Planning activities to address targeted special needs in the City.
+6 Goal Name CV-Public Services Goal Description CV-Public Services to prevent, prepare for and respond to coronavirus.
+Rent/mortgage assistance payments and utility assistance payments to prevent homelessness and maintain affordable housing for eligible LMI households impacted by coronavirus.
+Assistance to Public Service agencies with operating costs that are a result of cononavirus including cleaning supplies and PPE to maintain the safety of clients and staff.
+7 Goal Name Optional Relocation Assistance Goal Description Optional Relocation Assistance to eligible LMI renter households who are displaced as a result of non-CDBG City code enforcement actions.